Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Cleaned up the plugin's code.

 ### v2.3.0
-- Fixed the button not going out of focus when moving the mouse cursor outside the button.
+- Fixed the NinePatchButton not going out of focus when moving the mouse cursor outside the button.
 - Fixed a typo in the plugin's code.
 - Changed the name of the Demo Project's `Example_NinePatchButtons` scene to `Usage_Examples`.
 - Removed the Demo Project's `NinePatchButton` scene, as it is actually only set up and used for short periods at a time during testing, after which it has to be set up from scratch again when the next test is to be performed, and as such, there is actually no use in keeping it around after the test has been performed.